iurteaga/gp_ts_nlp/README.md

 ### arxiv_doc

-Directory with the manuscript as in arxiv
+Directory with content of the arxiv manuscript [Multi-armed bandits for resource efficient, online optimization of language model pre-training: the use case of dynamic masking](http://arxiv.org/abs/2203.13151)

 ### bandit_config